budparr/budparr.com/content/article/getting-the-most-out-of-trello.md

 draft: false
 ---

 [Trello](https://trello.com/) is the central tool that I use to organize the many facets of my life and projects.
-While I use many other systems for managing projects, like Github and Podio, I find that having one place as the "dashboard" for what I need to be working on or thinking about is essential for not stressing out about what amounts to an infinite and complex to-do list.
+While I use many other systems for managing projects, like Github and Podio, I find that having one place as the "dashboard" for what I need to be working on or thinking about is essential.

 Trello is a blank slate to begin with, which is great, but it leaves you to figure out your own system.
 There are many examples of basic setups on the [Trello Blog](https://blog.trello.com/), but it's important to give it a structure and keep with it.
+What follows is an outline of mine.

 Like any system, you only get out of it what you put into it.